-- 1 Disconnect all peripherals from the computer. - 2 Plug the cable attached to the AC adapter (1) into the DC In port (2) on the port replicator (3). - 3 Plug the power cord (4) into the AC adapter and an AC outlet.
-The power indicator DC IN (5) of the port replicator turns green.

-- Close the tilt stands before attaching the notebook to the port replicator. - Align the bottom connector of the notebook with the connector on the port replicator (6) and push down until it clicks into place.

-Turn on the notebook.

-When you use the port replicator for the first time, the installation of the network drivers starts automatically.
+- 1 Disconnect all peripherals from the computer. - Plug the cable attached to the AC adapter (1) into the DC In port (2) on the port replicator (3). - 3 Plug the power cord (4) into the AC adapter and an AC outlet.
+The power indicator DC IN of the port replicator turns green. - 4 Close the cover and align the bottom connector of the notebook with the connector on the port replicator. - 5 Gently press the notebook down until it clicks into place. - 6 Open the cover and turn on the notebook. - When you use the port replicator for the first time, the installation of the network drivers starts automatically.